Bsquiat1/phase-3-project/README.md

 Contributing
 Contributions to the Workout App project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-Here's a link to the front-end https://github.com/Bsquiat1/phase-3-project-frontend
+Here's a link to the front-end. https://github.com/Bsquiat1/phase-3-project-frontend